 Each video represents a common job role whose central character explains the real-life context and challenges that the employee is likely to face.
 Users are asked to consider what they would do in these situations by selecting from several options.
 Each option is scored against the six NHS values and the feedback shows how well the user’s own values compare with those of the NHS.
 Detailed feedback is also provided in a personalised PDF that the user can download and take to job interviews.

-The Values for healthcare e-tool was launched in late September 2016.
-In its first year over 9,000 people took the challenge.
 NHS Trusts and partners have commented positively on the ease of use of the tool and that is a useful aid in encouraging people to consider their values before applying for a role.
 We were subsequently asked to create a second version of the tool adapted for use in a learning context, e.g. in further education.

 The iflourish team were efficient and professional throughout and a real pleasure to work with.
 They fully engaged in the development process from the outset, taking the time to understand the brief by working collaboratively with all the key stakeholders.
 They were thoughtful and proactive in seeking solutions, dealt effectively with challenges and always responded quickly to queries.
 They used their e-learning expertise to develop an e-tool which achieves the ideal blend of engagement and learning for our users.

 The ‘Values for healthcare’ e-tool has been very well received and users find it engaging, easy to navigate and informative when considering a support role in the NHS.

 Please fill in the form on this page to get in touch.
 We will respond to you as soon as we can.

 Or you can write to us at:

 11 Sidbury Road